BDC Hamburger Icon

 Editor’s note: Looking for the right credit card processor for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-PA-DSS mandates that all point-of-sale (POS) equipment and terminals meet the PCI DSS standards.
-That means that if you have a POS system, most of your PCI compliance is already handled by your POS hardware.
-[Read related: The Best POS Systems]
+Under PA-DSS, all point-of-sale (POS) systems and terminals must meet PCI DSS standards.
+The good news is that if you’re using a compliant POS system, much of your PCI compliance is likely built into your hardware.

 How to ensure PCI DSS compliance